swekshajha12/DissIt/README.md

 # DissIt

-This repo is an attemp at documenting the coding questions I solve each day to get the best of me xD
+This repo is an attempt at documenting the coding questions I solve each day to get the best of me xD